The Ultimate K-Swap Installation Guide

 Optional Shifter Parts

-Before we move on to the next part, it's worth mentioning some products which will make your driving experience better.
-K-Series detent springs are a popular option and usually offer up to an 80% stiffer spring rate than stock.
+Before we move on to the next part, it's worth mentioning some products that will improve your driving experience.
+K-Series detent springs are a popular option and usually offer a spring rate up to 80% stiffer than stock.

-This stiffer spring aids the gear selector fork by adding more pressure, making your shifting feel sharper.
+This stiffer spring helps the gear selector fork apply more pressure, making your shifting feel sharper.

-The best current options for these would be the Hybrid Racing and Speedfactory Racing variations, as they are both well-tested.
+The best current options for these are the Hybrid Racing and Speedfactory Racing variants, both of which are well tested.

 We even use the Speedfactory Racing detent springs in our own B-AWD Civic, and they made a massive difference to the feel of the gear changes.

-Speedfactory Racing heavy-duty K-Series shifter springs are up to 200% stiffer than stock, which will centre the shifter with more force and improve shift accuracy.
+Speedfactory Racing heavy-duty K-Series shifter springs are up to 200% stiffer than stock, helping centre the shifter with greater force and improving shift accuracy.

 K-Swap Driveshafts